-15.13 Special Education Joint Committee
+15.15 Special Education Joint Committee

-The District and the Association agree that upon any annual request from the Association they will convene a committee to listen to the ideas and suggestions of special education unit members regarding special education unit members' working conditions and the delivery of special education services.
+The District and the Association agree to convene a committee to listen to the ideas and suggestions of special education unit members regarding special education unit members' working conditions and the delivery of special education services yearly.
+Additionally, the District and OGEA agree to establish a task force to seek professional development for all unit members in the area of special education and inclusion.